Salvoxia/graphite-smart-exporter/README.md

 | `attribute_name`           | Name of the reported ATA S.M.A.R.T. attribute, e.g. `Start_Stop_Count` |
 | `attribute_id`             | Unique ID of the S.M.A.R.T. attribute, e.g. `4` |

+## Omit Device Name from Info Metric
+If the device names change between reboots or if devices are added to the system, this will cause multiple time series to be created due to the now differing `device_name` tag.
+To avoid this, start the script specifying the `-o` flag, which will cause the `device_name` tag to be omitted from the `smart_disk_info` metric.
+If `device_name` is volatile, it is of limited value anyway.

 ### Limitations for tag values
 The [Graphite Documentation on tagged metrics](https://graphite.readthedocs.io/en/latest/tags.html) reads the following about tag values:
 > Tag values must also have a length >= 1, they may contain any ascii characters except  `;` and the first character must not be `~`.